kpchi/hackaguide/Pre-Planning/Volunteers.md

 - Schedule shift changes around things occurring.
 E.g. preparing for a meal / event / workshop or tidying up the Sleeping Rooms before / after.
 - Rest is important, make sure that every volunteer gets sufficient rest during the event.
 Lack of sleep hinders people from quick decision-making.  {{NB: see more in On-Day Execution Volunteers: Enforcing}}
 - If changes need to be made to the schedule:
- - How quickly can you update the Volunteer Schedule
+ - How quickly can you update the Volunteer Schedule.
- - How long before the change is disseminated
+ - How long before the change is disseminated.

 ### Team Briefing

-- Done a week / few days before the event
+- Done a week / few days before the event.
-  - Covers the responsibilities they've been assigned to in the [Volunteer Schedule]()
+  - Covers the responsibilities they've been assigned to in the [Volunteer Schedule](Pre-Event/Volunteers.md#Volunteer-Schedule).
-  - Covering the Code of Conduct and acceptable behaviour
+  - Covering the Code of Conduct and acceptable behaviour.
   - Walkthrough of the venue, rooms and their purposes.
 Resolving any issues that may arise or answering questions / doubts.
 - Will you be using walkie-talkies during your event?
 If yes, the team should know about radio etiquette.
 While a joke or two can be funny, constant unecessary radio chatter is annoying.